 Do you love bone broth or realise that you should be having more of it but have trouble coming up with creative ways to use it up?
 This roundup post is for you!
-From stuffing to soups and stews, I’ve put together 15 ideas and recipes using bone broth so you can incorporate this nutritious food in your daily routine.
+From stuffing to soups and stews, I’ve put together 15 ideas and recipes using bone broth so you can incorporate this nutritious food into your daily routine.

 Bone broth benefits

 Bone broth is rich in collagen and minerals and is fantastic for digestive health, relieving joint pain and osteoarthritis, detoxifying the liver, aiding in wound healing, and preventing ageing skin amongst other things.
-It’s a good idea to incorporate as much of it in your diet as possible to reap the benefits and that’s why you need a variety of ways to use it up besides just sipping on it.
+It’s a good idea to incorporate as much of it into your diet as possible to reap the benefits and that’s why you need a variety of ways to use it up besides just sipping on it.

 While it’s best to make your own bone broth on a regular basis (I have a recipe for beef bone broth here), it’s not always possible.
 If you don’t have the time to make your own, you can buy bone broth online and in some stores.